The World Economy in Historical Perspective

 Module supervisor and teaching staff

-Mr Roy Bailey (Au) and Prof William Kennedy (Sp)
+Lectures and classes: Roy Bailey (Autumn and Spring) & Prof William Kennedy (Spring)

 For further information send an email message to firstname.lastname@example.org